Industrial Battery Care for your Electric Forklift

 - Do not tamper the vent plugs.

-- Do not mix with different capacities, types (VRLA, Flooded/ Tubular batteries) and manufactures’ batteries in the same circuit.
+- Do not mix with different capacities, types (VRLA, Flooded/ Tubular batteries) and manufacturers’ batteries in the same circuit.

 - No cell tapping will be allowed during the service life.